-Guild for the Blind: Provides training programs for staff at long-term care facilities to improve communications and interactions with visually impaired residents and to address safety concerns specific to the visually impaired population.
+Guild for the Blind: Funding provides training programs for Long Term Care staff to improve communication and interaction with visually impaired residents and to address safety concerns specific to the visually impaired population.
+This grant continues through June 30, 2009.